-Finding relevant unions and the appropriate contacts may take time and research.
-There could be several unions with overlapping trade jurisdictions in a geographic area; be aware that contact with only one union for a certain trade may not be best practice.
-Working with local Building and Construction Trade Councils, Central Labor Councils, and State Labor Federations-which often exist at the local and/or county level and may comprise many local unions involved in infrastructure work-can be a good starting point for identifying and connecting with local union groups.
-Not all relevant unions will be members of these councils.
-Additionally, some unions have national and local branches; working with national chapters may help to identify and connect with local affiliates.
+Finding the relevant unions and the appropriate union contacts may take time and research.
+There could be several different unions with overlapping trade jurisdictions in a geographic area; be aware that contact with only one union for a certain trade may not be best practice.
+Working with local Building and Construction Trade Councils, Central Labor Councils, and State Labor Federations-which often exist at the local and/or county level and which may comprise many local unions involved in infrastructure work-can offer a good starting point for identifying and connecting with local union groups.
+However, not all relevant unions will be members of these councils.
+Additionally, some unions have national and local branches; working with national chapters may help project teams identify and connect with local affiliates.

 Every union has its own mission, priorities, and concerns, and taking the time to understand each union can help support effective engagement.
-In addition to reviewing union websites and public statements to understand unions' missions and priorities, the High-Road Workforce Guide for City Climate Action suggests initiating introductory, brief, and informal conversations with unions to the intended beneficiaries of the Justice40 Initiative, which directs 40% of the overall benefits of certain types of federal investments to flow to disadvantaged communities.

-https://www.usdn.org/uploads/cms/documents/workforce-guide 4.12.21 form.pdf introduce the project and its goals and to understand their concerns, priorities, and initiatives.
-DOE's Solar Power in Your Community guide offers additional guidance on union engagement.
+Unions often maintain websites to outline their mission and priorities, share news about their latest actions and public statements, and provide resources for members.
+Their statements or actions may also be recorded in public records and news sources.
+In addition to reviewing these resources, the High-Road Workforce Guide for City Climate Action suggests initiating introductory, brief, and informal conversations with identified labor unions, both to introduce the project and its goals, and to understand the concerns, priorities, and initiatives of each union.
+The DOE's Solar Power in Your Community guide offers additional guidance on union engagement.